What the special rules are for

 - a GP

-- a hospital or hospice doctor
+- a hospice doctor or

 Patients who may not know the true nature of their illness

-- diagnosis and other relevant conditions
+- diagnosis / diagnoses and other relevant conditions

 - whether the patient is aware of their diagnosis and prognosis